-Unlike other awards, all finalists were set a challenge of producing a short video saying what they do, and why they should win.
-Considering we’re called Motion Videos UK you’d think this would be right up our street.
+Unlike other business awards, all finalists had to produce a short video saying what they do and why they should win.
+Considering we’re called Motion Videos UK, you’d think this would be right up our street.
 Well, yes and no. Like hairdressers hair and cobblers shoes, we’re great at producing other companies marketing, but our own?
-The tables were officially turned.
+So the tables had officially turned.

-Challenge accepted, we had to step out from behind the camera, practice what we preach, and make the best presentation possible.
+Challenge accepted.
+I had to step out from behind the camera, practice what I preach, and make the best presentation possible.

-We wanted to create a video that would be meaningful, communicate purpose, and ultimately stick in the minds of the audience.
-After all, that’s exactly what we do for our clients.
+I wanted to create a video that would be meaningful, communicate purpose, had an element of visual storytelling that would ultimately stick in the minds of the audience.
+After all, that’s what I do for my clients.

-As is our normal process, regardless of the client or product, we produce films by always working backwards from ‘what do we want the audience to remember’.
-And the lasting thought we wanted to create was how we help businesses present the best version of themselves.
+As is my usual process (regardless of the client or product), I produce films by working backwards from ‘what do we want the audience to remember?’
+Or, in this case, what’s the lasting thought I wanted to create on how I help businesses present the best version of themselves through video.

-During our brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies and how the different ways they were presented affected the consumer’s value of them.
+During a brainstorm with long-term collaborator and creative marketing expert Baz Richardson, we talked about a psychological study involving three chocolate brownies.
+In particular, how the different ways they were presented affected their value.
 It was the perfect analogy for what we do for our clients.

 A video shoot involving eating chocolate brownies?
-How could we resist?!?!
-Here’s the video, bon appetite!
+How could I resist?

-So, we hoped the judges enjoyed watching our video as much as we enjoyed the brownies.
 The winners of the awards were announced in a virtual awards ceremony hosted by ITV’s Paul Crone on 4th September 2020.
-Streamed live on their Facebook page to celebrate business excellence in Greater Manchester, and judged by a panel of business peers, it will also help to raise money for children’s and young people’s mental health charity, Pennine Care.
+Streamed live on their Facebook page to celebrate business excellence in Greater Manchester, and judged by a panel of business peers.
+It also helped raise money for the children’s and young people’s mental health charity, Pennine Care.